Facts (Kanye West song): Composition and lyrics

-Original version

-Throughout the track, West raps with the flow that Drake used in his 2015 single "Jumpman" with Future and the two artists are actually credited as co-writers.
+Throughout the track, West raps with the flow that Drake used in his 2015 single "Jumpman" with Future, the two artists are credited as co-writers.
 For both its intro and outro, the song includes a sped-up sample of 1989 track "Dirt and Grime" by Father's Children.
 It also contains sound effects from the video game Street Fighter II: The World Warrior (1991) throughout, including one of Street Fighter II's announcer yelling 'Perfect!' that is also sampled in "Pt.
 2" from the same album as "Facts" (Charlie Heat version).

 "Facts" sees West spin the line: "But the Yeezys jumped over the Jumpman" from his 2012 single "New God Flow" with Pusha T to: "Yeezy, Yeezy, Yeezy just jumped over Jumpman".
 Kanye brags about the success of his wife Kim Kardashian's Kimoji app with the lines: "Plus Kimoji just shut down the app store, uh!/And we made a million a minute, we made a million a minute".